 Innn Four … No birds or feathers in sight with these elegant nest of glass tables.

 Innn Five … This motor powered bike will make outdoor leisure time enjoyable.

 Innn Six … Keep your lawn neat and tidy with this lawnmower.

 Innn Seven … You’ll be a step ahead with this latest, top of the range home computer.

 Innn Eight … Knowledge is power – you’ll have both with this set of encyclopaedias.

-And the prize for hitting the bullseye … No need to shift from the sofa to change channels … it’s a colour television with remote control!
+And Bully’s star prize… no need to shift from the sofa to change channels … it’s a colour television with remote control!

 Not too shabby if you throw your darts right

 Lots of practice, a steady hand and a good general knowledge base stored in your head meant you could be quids-in and heading home with a van full of top-notch prizes.
 Whilst Brucie encouraged contestants to play their cards right, in Bullseye it was about throwing your darts right … keep in the red and out of the black … take your time and don’t rush … aim for the board and don’t let those darts stray!

 Don’t forget to watch the video by clicking the image below